ugol/gaming-awards/README.md

 partition by id;
 ```

+We can now create two tables, starting from the topics implicitly create byt the streams:

 ```
 CREATE TABLE customers WITH(kafka_topic='CUSTOMERS_FLAT', value_format='avro', key='ID');
 CREATE TABLE games WITH(kafka_topic='GAMES_FLAT', value_format='avro', key='ID');

+SELECT * from customers EMIT CHANGES;
 ```

+If we now update the data in he Mysql tables, which you can easily do opening a new terminal, you should be able to see how the data in the ksqlDB table changes almost immediately, thanks to the CDC:

 ```
 docker exec -it gaming-mysql mysql -uroot -pconfluent